voidfiles/ci-presentation/presentation.md

 # Moving Forward

 - Generally happy with CI/CD
-- Feature development time from months to weeks
+- Feature development time reduced from months to weeks
-- Bug fix from weeks to hours
+- Bug fixes reduced from weeks to hours
 - Working on expanding CI/CD to other apps

 <div class="notes">